 My name is Susan, and I am addicted to ice.
 I can not drink fluids that are not on the ice.
 Well, Except beer.
 I do drink my wine with ice, though.

 I love my Hydro Flask.
 I sleep with my Hydro Flask.
-My boyfriend is jealous of my hydroflask.
+My boyfriend is jealous of my Hydro Flask.

 My Hydro Flask will sit on the front seat of my car all day in the Las Vegas sun and still have ice in it.
 It’s magic.
 Ice is hard to find outside of the US.
 People look at you like you are crazy if you ask for it.
-If I do find some, I want it to last.
+Therefore, if I do find some, I want it to last.

 Hydro Flask makes a large selection of sizes, and I own most of them.
 I like the Hydro Flask standard mouth water bottle for travel because it fits in most water bottle holders.
 They even have a pint glass that will keep your beer at the perfect temperature.